E-invoicing in UAE

 Q2: Does UAE E-Invoicing apply if I sell through Instagram or WhatsApp?

 Does not change anything.
-If you are VAT-registered and selling to a business or government entity, UAE E-Invoicing applies.
+If you are selling to a business or government entity, UAE E-Invoicing applies.

 Q3: Can I email a PDF under UAE E-Invoicing?

-No. Invoices must be submitted in XML format through an accredited service provider or ASP for FTA clearance.
+No. Invoices must be submitted in structured format through an FTA-approved accredited service provider for FTA clearance.

 Q4: Does UAE E-Invoicing apply if I do not have a website?